llllllllll/c-extension-tutorial/tutorial/source/appendix.rst

    A specification of a Python module object.

    .. c:member:: PyModuleDef_Base PyModuleDef.m_base

       The part of the module definition managed by CPython.
 Always initialize this with ``PyModuleDef_HEAD_INIT``.

    .. c:member:: char* PyModuleDef.m_name

       The name of the module as a C string.

    .. c:member:: char* PyModuleDef.m_doc

       The docstring of the module as a C string.
-If set to ``NULL`` this will be ``None`` in Python This should be created with :c:func:`PyDoc_STRVAR`.
+If set to :c:data:`NULL` this will be ``None`` in Python This should be created with :c:func:`PyDoc_STRVAR`.

    .. c:member:: Py_ssize_t PyModuleDef.m_size

       The size of the module's global state.
 If set to -1 this will not allocate any space for global state.

    .. c:member:: PyMethodDef* PyModuleDef.m_methods

-   A ``NULL`` terminated array of methods to put in this module.
+      A :c:data:`NULL` terminated array of methods to put in this module.

    .. c:member:: PyModuleDef_Slot* PyModuleDef.m_slots

-   A ``NULL`` terminated array of slots for using multi-phase initialization.
-This is not used in this tutorial and can be set to ``NULL``.
+      A :c:data:`NULL` terminated array of slots for using multi-phase initialization.
+This is not used in this tutorial and can be set to :c:data:`NULL`.

    .. c:member:: traverseproc PyModuleDef.m_traverse

       The function used for traversing the global state allocated with :c:member:`~PyModuleDef.m_size`.
-This can be ``NULL`` if not needed.
+This can be :c:data:`NULL` if not needed.

    .. c:member:: inquiry PyModuleDef.m_clear

       The function used for clearing the global state allocated with :c:member:`~PyModuleDef.m_size`.
-This can be ``NULL`` if not needed.
+This can be :c:data:`NULL` if not needed.

    .. c:member:: freefunc PyModuleDef.m_free

       The function used for freeing the global state allocated with :c:member:`~PyModuleDef.m_size`.
-This can be ``NULL`` if not needed.
+This can be :c:data:`NULL` if not needed.

 ``PyMODINIT_FUNC``
 ~~~~~~~~~~~~~~~~~~